 The school has been designated by the Secretary of State as a school with a religious character.
-Its Instrument of Government states that it is part of the Catholic Church and is to be conducted as a Catholic school in accordance with Canon Law, the teachings of the Catholic Church and the diocesan trust deed.
+Its Instrument of Government states that it was founded by the Society of Jesus ("Society") and is part of the Roman Catholic Church and serves the common good by the provision of Roman Catholic education in the Diocese of Salford ("Diocese") and is maintained by Lancashire County Council.
+Under its Instrument of Government, the school is to be conducted as a Roman Catholic school in accordance with Canon Law, the teachings of the Roman Catholic Church and with the Trust Deed and Constitutions of the Society.
+In particular the School is to be conducted as a work of the Society, in accordance with the identity and mission of the Society in relation to education as published from time to time, and religious education and religious worship are to be in accordance with the teachings, doctrines, rights, practices, disciplines and general, particular and liturgical norms of the Roman Catholic Church.
 At all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.
-The post is therefore reserved for a practising Catholic who can show by example and from experience that he or she will ensure that the school is distinctively Catholic in all its aspects.
+The post is therefore reserved for a practising Roman Catholic who can show by example and from experience that he or she will ensure that the school is distinctively Catholic in all its aspects.